-This is definitely a fine Wine of Moldova and the overall rating says the same, with 88.5 points scored it is right there, among the best wines we’ve tasted so far.
+This is definitely a fair Wine of Moldova and the overall rating says the same, with 87.0 points scored it is right there, among the best wines we’ve tasted so far.
 Please click on the chart icon on the left in order to get to the wine rating page, where you can find all the wines we’ve tasted to date.

 WineStatistics tasting results: